Keksuccino/docs_fancymenu/faq.md

 Backgrounds: A standard 1920x1080 (1080p) image is a great starting point and will scale well for most users.
 Buttons: Most vanilla buttons are around 150-200 pixels wide and 20 pixels high.
 Matching this size for custom textures is a good practice for consistency.

-### Is there a way to automatically run a command when a player completes an in-game objective (like a quest)?
+### Is there a way to automatically open a menu or run a command when a player completes an in-game objective (like a quest)?
 FancyMenu itself cannot detect in-game events like this.
 However, you can integrate it with a questing mod like FTB Quests.
 Most quest mods allow you to run a command as a quest reward.
 You would set the reward to execute the `/openguiscreen` or `/fmvariable` command to interact with your menus.

 ### How do I make a button inactive or "grayed out"?